This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Go to physical or occupational therapy as directed.
 A physical therapist can help you create an exercise plan.
 Exercise may help increase your energy.
 Exercise can also help keep stiff joints flexible and increase range of motion.
 An occupational therapist can help you learn to do your daily activities when you have pain or swelling during a flare.

 - Do not smoke.
-Smoking may make your symptoms worse.
-Ask your healthcare provider for information if you currently smoke and need help quitting.
+Nicotine can damage blood vessels and make it more difficult to manage your symptoms.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before you use these products.

 - Talk to your healthcare provider about pregnancy.
 If you are a woman and want to get pregnant, talk to your healthcare provider.
 You or your baby might be at risk for complications.
 You may need to wait until your disease is controlled or your medications are finished before you get pregnant.
 You may also have trouble getting pregnant because of your disease.
 Your healthcare provider may be able to suggest ways to improve your ability to become pregnant.